 Aiming to produce the type of blood pressure monitor that would be highly accurate yet simple to use, the Duronic company has designed its BPM150 arm blood pressure monitor which ticks these boxes and then some.

 This model is a high-quality monitor that's able to determine pulse and blood pressure very accurately with a margin error of +-5% and +- 3mmHg respectively and lets you store up to 60 measures in the memory of the device, in order to track changes in your health condition over a certain period of time.

-It is also very simple in use thanks to its fully-automatic one-touch operation design.
+It is also very simple to use thanks to its fully-automatic one-touch operation design.
 It enables you to operate the device with a press of a single button.
-Reading the data isn't a trouble either, as the BPM150 is equipped with a large LCD screen that outputs readings in large font so that every user can read them effortlessly.
+Reading the data isn't hard either, as the BPM150 is equipped with a large LCD screen that outputs readings in large font so that every user can read them effortlessly.
 Also, it has special tabs to show you whether your physical condition is normal or not.

 What Is a Blood Pressure Monitor?

 To live a healthy life, people need to take care of their health.
 For this purpose, in addition to regularly visiting your therapist, it is important to keep track of the concentration of glucose level in your blood as well as to measure blood pressure.
 And if you or someone from your family has heart or circulatory disease, having a blood pressure monitor is a must for you.
 With a blood pressure monitor machine at hand, you will be able to keep track of your blood pressure readings anytime when it's suitable for you, without having to pay unnecessary visits to your doctor.
 Modern blood pressure monitor machines are very easy to use.
 You don't need to have any special skills: it's enough to put its cuff on your arm, press one single button and the readings will be shown on the display in the blink.
 Using it is so easy even your senior relative should be able to handle it without help.